Mediastinal germ cell tumor

 Mediastinal germ cell tumors are tumors that derive from germ cell rest remnants in the mediastinum.
-They most commonly occur in the gonad but occasionally elsewhere.
+Germ cell tumors most commonly occur in the gonad but occasionally elsewhere.

 Signs and symptoms

 Unlike benign germ cell tumors of the mediastinum, malignant mediastinal tumors are usually symptomatic at the time of diagnosis.
 Most mediastinal malignant tumors are large and cause symptoms by compressing or invading adjacent structures, including the lungs, pleura, pericardium, and chest wall.

 Seminomas grow relatively slowly and can become very large before causing symptoms.
 Tumors 20 to 30 cm in diameter can exist with minimal symptomatology.

 Rare cases of adult onset acute megakaryoblastic leukemia are associated with malignant mediastinal germ cell tumor.
 In these cases, the mediastinal germ cell tumor develops before or concomitantly with but not after acute megakaryoblastic leukemia.
 The three most common genetic aberrations in the bone marrow cells of these individuals (representing ~65% of all cases) are inversions in the long arm of chromosome 12, trisomy 8, and an extra X chromosome.
 In several of these cases, the genetic aberrations in the malignant megakaryoblasts were similar to those in the malignant mediastinal germ cells.
 These results and those of other analyses suggest that the two malignancies derive from a common founding clone of cells (i.e. a set of genetically identical cells).